FAQ

 How do participants get into the program?

-Participants must apply online and be accepted into one of the programs.
+Participants must apply online and be accepted into one of the programs through an interview process.

 Current teachers applying for the Endorsements & Advanced Degrees track must also obtain a recommendation from their current principal, curriculum director or superintendent.